rmnnicolas-prog/9magnesiumcs3/q1/advancedRelationships.md

 A game inventory system that manages different items.
 The inventoryItem stores information about each item while the Inventory stores them.
 ## Inheritance Relationship
 Parent: inventoryItem
-Child: Iron Sword
+Child: Weapon
-Explanation: An iron sword is an inventoryItem.
+Explanation: An weapon is an inventoryItem.
 It can reuse the attributes and methods of InventoryItem, but will also have its own damage attribute.
 ## Inheritance UML
 ![Inheritance](images/inheritanceDiagram.png)
 ## Composition/Aggregation